loda-lang/loda-programs/programs/oeis/list1.md

 * [A075425](http://oeis.org/A075425) ([L06 program](075/A075425.asm)): Number of steps to reach 1 starting with n and iterating the map n ->rad(n)-1, where rad(n) is the squarefree kernel of n (A007947).
 * [A075427](http://oeis.org/A075427) ([L09 program](075/A075427.asm)): a(0) = 1; a(n) = if n is even then a(n-1)+1 else 2*a(n-1).
 * [A075438](http://oeis.org/A075438) ([L07 program](075/A075438.asm)): Triangle read by rows giving successive iterations of the Rule 60 elementary cellular automaton starting with a single ON cell where row n is of length 2n+1.
+* [A075439](http://oeis.org/A075439) ([L08 program](075/A075439.asm)): Triangle read by rows giving successive iterations of the Rule 102 elementary cellular automaton starting with a single ON cell where row n is of length 2n+1.
 * [A075518](http://oeis.org/A075518) ([L03 program](075/A075518.asm)): a(n) = floor(prime(n)/4).
 * [A075526](http://oeis.org/A075526) ([L07 program](075/A075526.asm)): A008578(n+2) - A008578(n+1).
 * [A075527](http://oeis.org/A075527) ([L26 program](075/A075527.asm)): A008578(n+3) - A008578(n+1).